 - the contributions paid.

-The number of units you have in the cash fund may have been reduced during the reallocation period if any withdrawals are made – this includes any withdrawals to cover Ongoing Adviser Charges or Policy Charges where appropriate.
+The number of units you had in the cash fund may have been reduced during the reallocation period if any withdrawals were made – this includes any withdrawals to cover Ongoing Adviser Charges or Policy Charges where appropriate.
 The guarantee will be applied to the unit values after these withdrawals.

-This guarantee will end when the property fund closes.
+This guarantee ended when the property fund closed.